Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 <!-- ### [3.3.](#rfc.section.3.3) Response to Authorization Requests -->
 ### Response to Authorization Requests

-The following data will be sent as an Authorization Response to the Authorization Code Flow as desribed above.
+The following data will be sent as an Authorization Response to the Authorization Code Flow as described above.
 The authentication response is sent via HTTP redirect to the redirect URI specified in the request.

 The following fields MUST be included in the response: